Ecological landscape & garden design

 Sandbox Studio Landscape Design specializes in transforming challenging outdoor spaces.
-I really listen to what you want and what your site needs.
-My expertise lies in designing beautiful and functional landscapes for properties with challenges including steep slopes, drainage issues, small spaces, lack of privacy, and more.
-By working closely with clients, I create beautiful, eco-friendly planting plans and designs that thrive in your unique environment.
+I listen to what you want and what your site needs.
+I design beautiful and functional landscapes for properties with challenges including steep slopes, drainage issues, small spaces, lack of privacy, and more.
+By working closely with clients, I create beautiful, sustainable landscape designs, garden designs, and planting plans.

 A hand sketch of an Aronia melanocarpa twig with leaves and berries